-4.2.3.
-Primary Production experiment
+4.2.3 Primary Production experiment

-Samples for the primary productivity experiment will be collected from the rosette.
-Before dawn (sunrise 0618 hrs on September 11th), a free drifting incubation array will be deployed from the stern.
-We request the use of the A-frame for this operation and will also use the SeaMac winch.
-The array is equipped with two ARGOS satellite transmitters (platform #'s 3028, 60482 emailing positions to argosfix@km.soest.hawaii.edu, password: argosfix), strobe lights and a radio transmitter (channel 69 156.475 MHz).
+Samples for the primary productivity experiment will be collected from Station 2 CTD cast 1.
+Before dawn (sunrise 0624 hrs on October 1st), a free drifting incubation array will be deployed from the stern.
+We request the use of the A-frame for this operation and will also use the Sea-Mac winch.
+The array is equipped with two ARGOS satellite transmitters (platform #'s 3028, 60482 emailing positions to argosfix@km.soest.hawaii.edu, password: argosfix), strobe lights and a radio transmitter (channel 69, 156.475 MHz).
 The ship shall keep within site of the array while performing CTD operations for the last 6 hours of the approximately 12-hour time the array will be in the water unless the array drifts outside of the ALOHA circle.
 If the array drifts out of the circle, the ship should return inside the circle to conduct CTD casts, and the monitoring of the array will be coordinated with the watch leader.
-The array will be recovered just at sunset (1839 hrs).
+The array will be recovered just at sunset (1819 hrs).
 CTD operations shall continue after recovery.